 You can listen to 99pi, as they say, “wherever you get your podcasts,” and there’s a new episode every week.
 But if listening isn’t your thing, each episode has a print companion piece and 99pi also has a book titled The 99% Invisible City which hit the New York Times Best-Seller list the week of its release.

 99% Invisible was started by Roman Mars as a project of KALW public radio and the American Institute of Architects in San Francisco.
 It has grown from a four-minute spot on broadcast radio to an enormously popular podcast with listeners all over the world including, (according to our internal data), three in Antarctica.
 Hello, Antarctica!
-And where the show was once made by Roman alone his bedroom, it now includes a staff of fourteen, who make episodes both from an office in beautiful downtown Oakland, California and other locations around the world.
+And where the show was once made by Roman alone his bedroom, it now includes an entire staff, who make episodes both from an office in beautiful uptown Oakland, California and other locations around the world.
 99% Invisible is now a member of the Stitcher and Sirius XM podcast family.

 Two limited-run series have also been produced by members of the 99pi team.
 Articles of Interest, with host Avery Trufelman, explored the stories behind the clothes we wear; According to Need, hosted by Katie Mingle, looked at the system we have in the United States to address homelessness; and the Judas and the Black Messiah Podcast, written by Christopher Johnson, goes behind the scenes into the events and making of the critically-acclaimed film depicting the rise of Chairman Fred Hampton and the subsequent betrayal by FBI informant William O’Neal.

 Frequently Asked Questions